usagitoneko97/klara/A2.ReversingAst/readme.md

 # Reversing ast
-The aim is to build an ast from scratch, a string of python code can then be generated from ast, and finally execute it.
+The aim is to build an ast from scratch, a string of Python code can then be generated from ast, and finally execute it.

 ## Run the program